-- If you already have an employer to support you through an apprenticeship please apply now to secure your place on the college course.
+- If you already have an employer to support you through an apprenticeship you can apply now to secure your place on the college course.

 In all instances applicants will attend a college interview where they can discuss their aspirations and ask questions about the course.
 All applicants will complete a bksb Maths & English assessment as part of the application process, irrespective of prior achievement.

-Applicants will receive an offer of a place on the apprenticeship course, if appropriate, and their details forwarded to suitable employers, with permission, for interview with them.
+Applicants will receive an offer of a place on the apprenticeship course, if appropriate, and their details forwarded to suitable employers, with permission, for interview with them if they are looking for an employer placement.
 It is important to note that it is up to the employer who they employ as their apprentice.
-Applicants have the option of commencing a classroom based course if suitable employment is not found.

 What are the entry requirements?